-Accommodation: The Pirbright Institute has access to basic accommodation in shared houses at an additional cost of £30 per night (excluding food).
+Accommodation: Please note that Institute accommodation may not be offered during the current COVID-19 pandemic.
+The Pirbright Institute has access to basic accommodation in shared houses at an additional cost of £30 per night (excluding food).
 The number of rooms is however limited and availability is on a first come first served basis and cannot therefore be guaranteed.
-The alternative is for course delegates to use local Bed & Breakfast accommodation which we can help them to organise.
+The alternative is for course delegates to use local Bed & Breakfast accommodation which we can help to organise.

 Biosecurity: The laboratory operates at BSL3 containment level and delegates will be expected to adhere to tight biosecurity regulations, including a strict three day quarantine period and a shower upon exiting the laboratories daily.
 Further information will be provided.

-Application deadline: 28 August 2020 (please note that places are limited).
+Application deadline: TBC (please note that places will be limited).

 Course pre requisites